MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-hci-evaluation-guide-1.md

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-In this quickstart, you'll prepare an Azure Virtual Machine to deploy Azure Kubernetes Service (AKS) on to enable low-cost evaluation of AKS hybrid deployment options (AKS hybrid).
+In this quickstart, you prepare an Azure Virtual Machine to deploy Azure Kubernetes Service (AKS) on to enable low-cost evaluation of AKS hybrid deployment options (AKS hybrid).
 The evaluation guide describes how to deploy AKS on Azure Stack HCI.

 With the introduction of [nested virtualization support in Azure](https://azure.microsoft.com/blog/nested-virtualization-in-azure/) in 2017, Microsoft opened the door to new and interesting scenarios.
-Nested virtualization in Azure is useful for validating configurations that would require additional hardware in your environment, such as running Hyper-V hosts and clusters.
+Nested virtualization in Azure is useful for validating configurations that would require more hardware in your environment, such as running Hyper-V hosts and clusters.

-In this guide, you'll walk through the steps to deploy an Azure Kubernetes Service (AKS) on Azure Stack HCI infrastructure, one of the AKS hybrid deployment options.
+In this guide, you walk through the steps to deploy an Azure Kubernetes Service (AKS) on Azure Stack HCI infrastructure, one of the AKS hybrid deployment options.

 At a high level, these steps consist of the following tasks:

 * Deploy an Azure Virtual Machine, running Windows Server 2019 or Windows Server 2022, to act as your main Hyper-V host.
-The VM will be automatically configured with the relevant roles and features needed for your evaluation.
+The VM is automatically configured with the relevant roles and features needed for your evaluation.
 * On the Windows Server VM, deploy the AKS management cluster.
 * On the Windows Server VM, deploy the AKS target clusters, for running workloads.